At The Festival of Quilts this year we have so many exciting Birthday celebrations for you to enjoy!

 Prize winning Young Quilters are also being encouraged to take part.
 All the quilts shown in the exhibition will be added to The Quilters’ Guild Museum Collection.

-On the subject of Young Quilters, the children’s competition theme at The Festival this year is ‘Memories’.
+On the subject of Young Quilters, the children’s competition theme at the Festival this year is ‘Memories’.
 Every child who enters The Festival of Quilts competition will be sent a free ticket to the show.
+The categories are 5-9, 10-13, 14-18 years as well as Primary Schools/Groups and Secondary Schools/Groups.

-Children’s workshops are running twice a day throughout the festival.
+Children’s workshops are running twice a day throughout the festival (stand CW).
 For just £6 children can take part and make fabric monsters, cacti and vegetables.
 See the Quick and Easy workshops guide for more information.
+There are exciting birthday celebrations at the children’s workshops to celebrate the Guild’s 40th birthday.
+Expect cake, balloons and even goodie bags to take home to mark this special year.
 Children aged 8 or above can attend workshops without their parent accompanying them, so it’s the perfect opportunity for you to gain some quilt related me-time!

-Of course we would never have made it to our 40th Birthday without the unwavering support of a members and fundraising team.
+Of course we would never have made it to our 40th Birthday without the unwavering support of our members and fundraisers.
 This year at The Festival of Quilts our fundraising tombola is being organised by Region 6 and it will feature collapsible fabric boxes/bowls/containers.
 These fantastically useful items will store any number of gadgets and trinkets.
-Make a beeline for the stand to see which lovely box you can win!
+Make a beeline for Quilting in Action stand 30 to see which lovely box you can win!
 For any members who would still like to make a box, patterns are available on the Tombola blog, full details on where to send them are included in the Spring 2019 edition of The Quilter.

-As well as fundraising, as an educational charity The Guild also like to support individuals in their creative development and exploration.
+As well as fundraising, as an educational charity The Guild also likes to support individuals in their creative development and exploration.
 You may be aware that The Guild has a number of Bursaries & Awards available, and for two of these – the BA Bursary Award and the City & Guilds Bursary Award – we hold exhibitions at The Festival of Quilts.
 This year we have had four BA Bursary Award entries and five City & Guild Award Bursary entries.
 There will also be two returning winners (one from each Bursary) for their final display.
-These stands are sure to inspire and stretch the imagination.
+Do visit stand TG1 as these are sure to inspire and stretch the imagination.

 If you’d like to keep up to date on all the latest news as well as take part in regular giveaways and competitions, sign up to the bi-monthly Quilters’ Guild email newsletter.